Software Supply Chain Topics

 Learn MoreVulnerability Management is the process of discovering, identifying, prioritizing and ultimately remediating vulnerabilities and risk in...

-Learn MoreAn SBOM is a list of all of the components used to build and run an application.
-They include an inventory of any modules, libraries,...
+Learn MoreA Software Bill of Materials (SBOM) is a comprehensive list of all the components used to build and run an application so organizations...

 Learn MoreSoftware provenance is the metadata that records the origin, development, and delivery of software components.

-Learn MoreThe Secure Software Development Framework (SSDF) is a set of practices from NIST designed to embed security throughout the software...
+Learn MoreThe Secure Software Development Framework (SSDF) is a set of NIST practices that embeds security into the development lifecycle to...

 Learn MoreA CI/CD pipeline helps Machine Learning teams achieve rapid and reliable updates of models in production.